decred/dcrwallet/rpc/documentation/api.md

   remaining amount to a newly-generated change address for the account.
 This is null if `include_change_script` was false or the target amount was not exceeded.

 **Expected errors:**

+- `InvalidArgument`: The target amount is negative.

+- `InvalidArgument`: The required confirmations is negative.

+- `Aborted`: The wallet database is closed.

+- `NotFound`: The account does not exist.

+**Stability:** Unstable

+___

+#### `UnspentOutputs`

+The `UnspentOutputs` method queries the wallet for unspent transaction outputs controlled by some account.
+Results may be refined by setting a target output amount and limiting the required confirmations.
+The selection algorithm is unspecified.

+Output results are always created even if a minimum target output amount could not be reached.
+This allows this method to behave similar to the `Balance` method while also including the outputs that make up that balance.

+**Request:** `UnspentOutputsRequest`

+- `uint32 account`: Account number containing the keys controlling the output set to query.

+- `int64 target_amount`: If positive, the service may limit output results to those that sum to at least this amount (counted in Atoms).
+This may not be negative.

+- `int32 required_confirmations`: The minimum number of block confirmations
+  needed to consider including an output in the return set.
+This may not be negative.

+- `bool include_immature_coinbases`: If true, immature coinbase outputs will also be included.

+**Response:** `stream UnspentOutputResponse`

+- `bytes transaction_hash`: The hash of the transaction this output originates from.

+- `uint32 output_index`: The output index of the transaction this output originates from.

+- `int64 amount`: The output value (counted in atoms) of the unspent transaction output.

+- `bytes pk_script`: The output script of the unspent transaction output.

+- `int64 receive_time`: The earliest Unix time the wallet became aware of the transaction containing this output.

+- `bool from_coinbase`: Whether the output is a coinbase output.

+- `int32 tree`: The tree the output belongs to.
+This can take on the values `-1` (invalid), `0` (regular), and `1` (stake).

+- `int64 amount_sum`: The rolling sum of all streamed output amounts including the current response.
+This may be less than a positive target amount if there were not enough eligible outputs available.

+**Expected errors:**